asim/turbo/README.md

 ## Overview

-Proxy GPT is a group based API backend for the ChatGPT API.
-It enables you to create teams and group chat, perform user signup and authentication, and includes a full chat API for prompting and streaming responses.
+Proxy GPT is a shared API backend for OpenAI.
+It enables you to create users, groups and chats, perform signup and authentication.
+It includes a chat API for prompting and streaming responses.
 All requests are forwarded using a shared key.
 Requests are logged in a database for filtering, auditing, etc.

 ## Features